-The SVQs in Customer Service have been developed by the CfA, Council for Administration, and are intended for people whose job role involves dealing with customers, whether internal or external to their organisation.
+The SVQs in Customer Service have been developed by Skills CFA and are intended for people whose job role involves dealing with customers, whether internal or external to their organisation.

 Customer service impacts on all occupational sectors.

-These people may be working as sales people, administrators, hotel and travel employees, managers, in fact in any role that involves working with other people.
-Customer service is equally important when dealing with colleagues and, therefore, the qualifications will be appropriate to anyone who interacts with other people, ie internal customers.
-Whether dealing with internal or external customers, candidates will require skills and knowledge in understanding service requirements, anticipating customers needs, meeting and exceeding customers expectations and recognizing customer behaviors.
+These people may be working as sales staff, administrators, hotel and travel employees, managers, contact centre staff etc - in fact in any role that involves working with other people (ie external customers).
+However, customer service is equally important when dealing with colleagues (ie internal customers) and therefore the SVQs in Customer Service will be appropriate to anyone who interacts with other people.
+Whether dealing with internal or external customers, candidates will require skills and knowledge in understanding service requirements, anticipating customers needs, meeting and exceeding customers' expectations and recognising customer behaviors.

 The SVQs are designed to be assessed in the workplace, or in conditions of the workplace.
-Examples of the settings or centres in which the SVQs are likely to be delivered include:
+Examples of the settings or centres in which the SVQs are likely to be delivered can include:

 - service centres

+- contact centres

-- retail stores
+- retail stores and outlets

 - hotels and restaurants

-- office environments
+- ♦ office environments

 - public sector organisations

 - utility companies

 - customer reception departments